 Article top media content

-The 2021 UEFA Women's Champions League final will be played that May at Gamla Ullevi, Gothenburg, and the season's dates and provisional access list have been released.
+The 2021 UEFA Women's Champions League final will be played in May at Gamla Ullevi, Gothenburg, and the season's dates have been confirmed.

 - UEFA Women's Champions League association coefficient rankings